AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 ## 7.3 Traversing ArrayLists

 In this example, we create an ArrayList called myList and add three elements to it.
-We then traverse the ArrayList using both a enhanced for loop and a for loop.
+We then traverse the ArrayList using both a **enhanced `for` loop** and a standard `for` loop.

-The enhanced for loop iterates over each element in the ArrayList and assigns it to the variable element, which we can then print or perform any desired operations with.
+The **enhanced `for` loop** iterates over each element in the ArrayList and assigns it to the variable element, which we can then print or perform any desired operations with.

+You Should Use the **enhanced `for` loop** when:
+- You want to process every element
+- You don’t need the index
+- You are not modifying the structure of the collection

+It works very well for:
+- Printing values
+- Calculating totals or averages
+- Searching for a value

+When You Should **Not** Use It:
+- You need the index
+- You want to change elements by index
+- You want to add or remove elements while looping

-The for loop uses an index variable i to access each element in the ArrayList using the `get()` method.
+Below the for loop uses an index variable i to access each element in the ArrayList using the `get()` method.
 We use the `size()` method to determine the size of the ArrayList, and the loop continues until `i` reaches the size of the ArrayList.

 ```java
 import java.util.ArrayList;